cairo-book/cairo-book/src/ch11-10-procedural-macros.md

 ## Expression Macros

-Expression macros look like function calls but with extended possibilities.
-They are more flexible than functions, for example they can take an number of arguments that is not predefined,or have inputs argument of not predefined types.
-Allowing to code functions in a more generic ways.
+Expression macros provide functionality similar to function calls but with enhanced capabilities.
+Unlike regular functions, they can:

+- Accept a variable number of arguments
+- Handle arguments of different types
+- Generate code at compile time
+- Perform more complex code transformations

+This flexibility makes them powerful tools for generic programming and code generation.
+Let's examine a practical example: implementing a compile-time power function.

 ### Creating an expression Macros